 “Yes, some people do say that” I agreed, smiling.
 “Especially when that fleshy outer part starts rotting away.
 Before that, they look pretty tempting to eat!”

 “Yes,” I say, a bit embarrassed to tell my story, but decide to continue.
 “Last October, my mom and I were walking here collecting leaves.
-The ginkgo ‘fruits’ intrigued me, not knowing much about them, so I took some home in my pocket and put them in a pretty bowl.”
+The ginkgo seeds looking so pretty on the ground intrigued me, not knowing much about them, so I took some home in my pocket and put them in a bowl for decoration.”

 “Oh no!”
 Susan Jane says, “your mom has dementia and ate some, right?”